HVCC-Computer-Science-Club/CSC_website/README.md

 See [GitHub contributors](../../graphs/contributors)
 Or add your name below once you’ve made a contribution:
-- Your Name – your-role-or-contribution
+- Taiwo Omoya – mainitainer/project lead